kbd/repo_status/README.md

 *Put git repository status in your command prompt*

+## Disclaimer

+Recently rewritten in [Nim](https://nim-lang.org/).
+Still getting feature-parity with the Python version (such as interactive use and fake data), but it's now good enough to switch to for use in my prompt.
+The Python version is still available as `repo_status.py`.

 ## Introduction
-Depends on libgit2, which must be installed.
-Only Python requirement is pygit2.

-For this repo right now, I have one changed file (this readme) and one untracked file, so my prompt looks like:
+For this repo at time of writing, I have one changed file (this readme) and one untracked file, so my prompt looks like:

 ![Example of repo_status](images/prompt.png)